Bonus Download: Before diving into this post, make sure you grab my free Landscape Painting Starter Kit.

 - From what I have read from other artists, photos really do not do his work justice.
 You need to see his watercolors in person to truly see his brushwork, transparent washes, and use of opaque colors.
 Unfortunately, his watercolors are not displayed as prominently as his oils, perhaps due to the fact watercolors tend to be more fragile and fade in light.

 - Unlike oils, watercolors are highly portable and dry fast.
-This allowed Sargent to create so many artworks whilst traveling all over the world to places such as North Africa, Switzerland, Spain, France, Italy.
+This allowed Sargent to create so many artworks whilst traveling all over the world to places such as North Africa, Switzerland, Spain, France, and Italy.

 - Sargent never made attempts to sell his watercolors out of principle.
 He made most of his fortune from his portrait commissions, so selling his watercolors was probably not a high priority and did not align with his vision as an artist.